Free Massachusetts Public Record Searches (Access Databases)

 4. Official correspondence

-5. Any disciplinary action against the inmate, and
+5. Any disciplinary action against the inmate

-6. Inmate’s activities (such as educational or rehabilitative activities).10
+6. Inmate’s activities (such as educational or rehabilitative activities)10

-These jails can be contacted directly to inquire about inmates.
+These jails can be contacted directly to inquire about inmates:

 Facility Name Location Phone Number